KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Callouts-Article.md

 ## Namespace

 KeyboardKit has a ``KeyboardCallout`` namespace that contains callout-related types and views.
-For instance, an ``KeyboardCallout/InputCallout`` to show the currently pressed character and an ``KeyboardCallout/ActionCallout`` to present secondary actions.
+For instance, an ``KeyboardCallout/InputCallout`` can show the currently pressed character, and an ``KeyboardCallout/ActionCallout`` can show secondary actions.